LerdXpress/SmartHouse-Blocklist/README.md

 **Q: How do I force an update?**
 A: Each platform has an “update,” “refresh,” or “reload blocklists” option; refer to documentation.

-**Q: Can I use this with OISD, StevenBlack’s Hosts, or HaGeZi as well?**
-A: Yes!
-Many users combine SmartHouse-Blocklist with other reputable lists for layered privacy protection.

 **Q: How often is this blocklist updated?**
 A: The list is updated as needed or when new domains are discovered/reported.